 - Greg Brown, Founder, Blue Green Planet Project

 The Climate Wisdom Fellowship is a four-month long leadership and interpersonal dynamics training for a select group of leaders across climate, regenerative, and social impact organizations.
+The program is a gift and acceptance is by application only.

 Our mission is to increase organizational effectiveness through the training of nuanced leadership skills.